GlebBatykov/minerva/README.md

 # Configuration manager

-The values that you set using the `values` parameter in `app setting.json` are available to you while the server is running, you can access and modify them.
-When building and starting the server, you interact with the `app setting.json` of the current build, not the entire project.
+The values that you set using the `values` parameter in `appsetting.json` are available to you while the server is running, you can access and modify them.
+When building and starting the server, you interact with the `appsetting.json` of the current build, not the entire project.
 The modification of the value also occurs within the current build, and not the entire project.

 To work with the `values` of the current build, the `ConfigurationManager` class is available in `Minerva`.
-To load values from `app setting.json` into the current instance of `ConfigurationManager`, the `load` method is available to you.
-Next, you can modify these values within the current instance of `Configuration Manager`, and also save them to the `appsetting.json` file using the `save` method.
+To load values from `appsetting.json` into the current instance of `ConfigurationManager`, the `load` method is available to you.
+Next, you can modify these values within the current instance of `ConfigurationManager`, and also save them to the `appsetting.json` file using the `save` method.

-Example of using the `Configuration Manager` class:
+Example of using the `ConfigurationManager` class:

 ```dart
 class EndpointsBuilder extends MinervaEndpointsBuilder {